 What are the products subject to the duty?

-The excise duty on soft drinks is levied on both Finnish-produced and imported drinks.
+Excise duty on soft drinks is payable on both soft drinks produced in Finland and those imported from abroad.

-The duty is payable not only on soft drinks but also on many different concentrates and solid ingredients used during the production of drinks.
+Excise duty on soft drinks is payable not only on soft drinks but also on various concentrates and solid ingredients used in the production of beverages.

 Products subject to the excise duty